oscar-system/GAP_pkg/GAP_pkg_gbnp/README.md

 # GAP_pkg_gbnp

-This is generated wrapper package for the GAP package GBNP 1.0.5.
+This is a generated Julia wrapper package for the GAP package GBNP 1.0.5.

 ## Issues